ibm-cloud-docs/assistant/web-chat-security.md

 Before you enable security, complete the following steps:

-1.  {: #deploy-web-chat-security-origin}Create a RS256 private/public key pair.
+1. Create a RS256 private/public key pair. {: #deploy-web-chat-security-origin}

     You can use a tool such as the OpenSSL command line or PuTTYgen.